Tanmay09s/Blood-Bank-Management/README.md

 A Blood bank website made using MERN Stack.
 The UI is made with the help of Youtube Videos but backend and new features are added solely by me...
-Example : Showing whole transaction of Blood.
+Example : Showing whole transaction of Blood.....

 ![image](https://github.com/user-attachments/assets/0b4451da-f1e6-4553-b811-094328c8c526)